Multi-line JSX should always be wrapped in parentheses.

 Pass functions as props to listen to events emitted by child components

-Our components can be tested using the Vitest and React Testing Library
+Our components can be tested using Vitest and React Testing Library.

 Add in the package.json in the scripts section: